Jack Hofsiss: Biography

 Hofsiss spoke candidly about the effect disability had on his life and work in the book Chronicles of Courage: Very Special Artists written by Jean Kennedy Smith and George Plimpton and published by Random House.

 Death

-Hofsiss died at his home in Manhattan on September 13, 2016, at the age of 65.
+Hofsiss died at his home in Manhattan on September 13, 2016, 2 weeks before his 66th birthday.
+He had been hospitalized for respiratory distress.